StarterSquad/prudentia/README.rst

 Mission
 -------
-Prudentia's mission is to help you to get production (or any other environment) ready in minutes instead of days, through streamlining all the actions needed to provision your architectural components.
+Prudentia's mission is to help you to get production (or any other environment) ready in minutes instead of days, by streamlining all the actions needed to provision your architectural components.

 Features
 --------
-Prudentia uses Ansible_ as main automation system, so it easily understand playbooks.
+Prudentia uses Ansible_ as its main automation system, so it easily understands Ansible playbooks.
-A playbook is one of the information needed to define a Prudentia Box.
+A playbook is one of the components needed to define a Prudentia Box.

 Prudentia currently offers:

-* A CLI_ (supporting auto-completion) used to interactively define Boxes and run operation on them
+* a CLI_ (supporting auto-completion) used to interactively define Boxes and run operations on them
 * Here-Document_ format to script Prudentia environments
-* Provision existing server that can be accessed trough SSH
+* provisioning of an existing server that can be accessed trough SSH
-* Manage the lifecycle of a Box that has been created through Prudentia
+* management of the lifecycle of a Box that has been created through Prudentia
-* Create Boxes using one of the available providers
+* creating Boxes using one of these providers:

   * Vagrant
   * DigitalOcean
-  * Local
+  * local
-  * Ssh
+  * ssh

 Currently, all features work with Python 2.6 and 2.7.
 Work is under way to support Python 3.3+ in the same codebase.